Skip to content

 Grading Policy Expand answer

-• Minimum passing grade is 70 percent in each area of didactic instruction and 80 percent in each area of practical instruction.
+Minimum passing grade is 70% in each area of didactic instruction (lecture and student laboratory) and 80% in each area of practical instruction (clinical rotations).

-• Laboratory grades for each section are determined by practical examinations, unknowns, written examinations and evaluation by instructors.
+Didactic instruction grades for each section are determined primarily for lecture by written examinations and take-home assignments, combined with student laboratory grades determined by practical examinations, unknowns, written examinations, laboratory exercise worksheets, and evaluation by instructors.

 Academic Dismissal Policy Expand answer